Substra/substra-documentation/src/debugging.md

 I add the algo and a traintuple that depends on it to the client in debug mode.
 When I add the traintuple to the client, it is immediately executed and pauses on the pdb breakpoint.

-For this, I need the algo key (or pkhash):
+For this, I need the algo key:
 ```python
 algo_key = client.add_algo(...)["key"]
 print(algo_key)